tonykamillo/ezjson/README.md

 - *json*: The json that will be loaded as a python data
 - *to_object*: If True returns a python object.

-Returns a dict as default data or a python object if to_object is True.
+Returns a dict by default or a python object if to_object is True.

 **decode(json, to_object=False)**